onebeyond/rascal/README.md

 The linear configuration will cause rascal to retry the connection at linearly increasing intervals, between one and five seconds.

 #### Cluster Connections
-If you specify an array of connections instead of a single connection object Rascal will pick one at random
+If you specify an array of connections instead of a single connection object Rascal will order then randomly at startup, and cycle through until it obtains a connection or exhausts all hosts.
 ```json
 {
   "vhosts": {